amanmadov/msin616-final-project/README.md

 ## About The Project

-Design a database can be used to maintain the data stored and processed by a lending library.

-This is the simple database that can be used to maintain the data stored and processed by a lending library.
+This is a simple database that can be used to maintain the data stored and processed by a lending library.
 The database has been designed by modifying Microsoft's `Pubs` database.
 The `Pubs` database provides a set of fictional pieces of information about publishers, authors, titles and sales of books.
 It is now considered obsolete; it is no longer provided with `SQL Server` since the 2008 version.